 We have all been impacted by the COVID -19 pandemic and are experiencing profound changes to our lives.
-You have been asked to quickly transition to taking classes online, say goodbye to friends, let go of plans for end of the semester celebrations or events, and adapt to new ways of interacting with others.
+You have been asked to quickly transition to taking classes online, say goodbye to friends, let go of plans for the fall semester or events, and adapt to new ways of interacting with others.

 These changes may have been incredibly stressful.
 In response, you may be experiencing new or intensified emotional experiences such as worry, anxiety, fear, and depression.
-Common reactions include sadness, boredom or a sense of stagnation, anger, disappointment, and grief over the abrupt end to the semester and the loss of long-awaited graduation celebrations.
+Common reactions include sadness, boredom or a sense of stagnation, anger, disappointment, and grief.

 Although these reactions can be distressing, they are appropriate and to be expected.
 According to the CDC, signs of stress during an infectious disease outbreak can include:

 - Fear and worry about your own health and the health of your loved ones

 - Increased use of alcohol, tobacco, or other drugs

 If you have been quarantined for COVID-19 exposure or you become sick with COVID-19, you may also experience:

 - Mixed emotions like sadness, anger, frustration, and relief after quarantine or recovery